What is the Accounts Payable Process?

 - It consolidates all purchase actions for easy retrieval.

-- AP processing eliminates fraud through stringent follow-up and checks at every stage of the process.
+- AP processing eliminates fraud through stringent follow-up and checks at every stage of the procurement process.

-- It helps better management of cash flow by enabling payments only when due, using the credit facility offered by vendors etc.
+- It also helps better management of cash flow by enabling payments only when due, using the credit facility offered by vendors.

 The Breadth of the AP Process

-The Accounts Payable process encompasses almost all payments made by a business for goods and services; payroll, however, is not part of the AP process, but comes under the class of HR management.
+The Accounts Payable process encompasses almost all payments (except payroll) made by a business for goods and services.
 The AP maintains records of all financial aspects of purchases made by the company, which is crucial for auditing and tax purposes.

 The main goals of the AP are: